-The Notes are expected to be rated "BB+" by Fitch Ratings Ltd. ("Fitch") and "BBB-" by Lianhe Ratings Global Limited ("Lianhe Global").
-The rating is not a recommendation to buy, sell or hold the Notes and may be subject to suspension, reduction or withdrawal at any time by Fitch or Lianhe Global.
+The Notes are expected to be rated "BB-" by S&P Global Ratings Hong Kong Limited ("S&P"), "BB+" by Fitch Ratings Ltd. ("Fitch") and "BBB-" by Lianhe Ratings Global Limited ("Lianhe Global").
+The rating is not a recommendation to buy, sell or hold the Notes and may be subject to suspension, reduction or withdrawal at any time by S&P, Fitch or Lianhe Global.
 A suspension, reduction or withdrawal of the rating assigned to the Notes may adversely affect the market price of the Notes.